7 Places to Put Your Cash

 Interest on a savings account is expressed as an annual percentage yield (APY).
 This is the rate you can earn on an account over a year and it includes compound interest (which is the interest you earn on interest added to your account throughout the year).

 Like a checking account, the funds in a savings account are liquid.
 However, they are generally less accessible than the money in a checking account.
 You can’t write checks or use a debit card to draw money from your savings account.
 And, often, you are limited to six withdrawals per month.
-While the federal rule that limited savings accounts withdrawals to six per month was lifted in April 2020, many institutions still enforce the limit and will charge you a fee if you exceed the cap.
+While the federal rule that limited savings account withdrawals to six per month was lifted in April 2020, many institutions still enforce this limit for electronic and online transactions and will charge you a fee if you exceed the cap.

 A traditional savings account may provide a little more interest than a checking account.
 However, rates are generally low.